-In a traditional FL system, after the local training, clients may choose to send their updates to the servers for global model aggregation.
-Considering that there exist malicious clients, we should maintain the Byzantine robustness such that malicious updates should be excluded properly.
-To do so, the servers must be able to separate the malicious clients from the semi-honest clients.
-DBSCAN may help the servers to perform clustering.
-We treat the adjusted cosine similarity as feature extraction for updates.
-Since the main difference between the malicious and the benign is on the direction and magnitude of the updates, we use the updates similarities to obtain better clustering accuracy.
-Under the semi-honest majority, the group size could be directly linked to the clustering result.
-But for a dynamic malicious majority, we cannot judge if a group is malicious only based on its size.
+In a traditional FL system, clients send updates to the servers for global model aggregation.
+Considering there exist malicious clients, we should maintain the Byzantine robustness such that malicious updates should be excluded properly.
+To do so, the servers must separate the malicious clients from the semi-honest clients.
+DBSCAN helps the servers to perform clustering.
+Since the main difference between the malicious and the benign is in the direction and magnitude of the updates, we use the adjusted cosine similarity of updates as feature extraction to obtain better clustering accuracy.
+Under the (semi-)honest majority, the clustering result directly links to the group size.
+However, for a dynamic malicious majority, we cannot judge if a cluster is malicious only based on its size.
 To address this issue, we propose {\textit{Model Segmentation}}.
 Unlike traditional FL generating ``a unique" global model, our proposed algorithm can yield multiple aggregation results.
-It does not require the servers to know whether a given group is semi-honest or not.
-Moreover, it only aggregates the updates with the same label and then returns the results to the corresponding clients.
-We thus guarantee that the semi-honest will not be aggregated with the malicious and vice versa.
+It does not require the servers to know whether a given group is malicious or not.
+Moreover, it only aggregates the updates within the same cluster and then returns the results to the corresponding clients.
+We thus guarantee that the semi-honest will not be aggregated with the malicious.